 With continuous temptations surrounding me,Searching for salvation,I have hastened unto you;O Mother of the Word, and Virgin,From all distresses and dangers deliver me.

 After three years in seclusion, new monastics came to this holy Elder, who had no fingers, nose or ears, and asked him to be their abbot.
 Daring not to go against the will of God, Theosteriktos took them under his supervision, and within months 800 monks gathered in the Monastery.

 Abbot Theosteriktos lived another 25 years with his Brotherhood, and the Pelekete Monastery was revived.
 On the 17th of March in 807, the soul of Theosteriktos met his martyred children, and the last words of Saints Theosteriktos are said to have been:

 "Your precious Icon we venerate, O Good One, pleading forgiveness for our transgressions, Christ God...".

-* Constantine V was nicknamed "Copronymos" for defecating in his baptismal font, or, as other sources report, the imperial purple cloth with which he was swaddled.
+* Constantine V was nicknamed "Copronymos" for defecating in his baptismal font as an infant, or, as other sources report, defecating on the imperial purple cloth with which he was swaddled.
 At this incident, Patriarch Germanos, who baptized him, is said to have prophesied that the child would one day bring some foul heresy upon the Church, which he did, becoming a notorious Iconoclast as emperor.
 His derogatory nickname "Copronymos" (lit. the Dung-named) derives from kopros (dung, feces) and onoma (name).
 This could be one reason why he forbade the baptism of infants.